 Keep in mind that if you do NOT report the sale on your tax return, the IRS will assume that the gross proceeds of the sale are actually the net proceeds of the sale, and you will likely be taxed on the full amount.
 That’s why it’s vital to report both the gross proceeds and the cost basis on your return.

 Need help handling proceeds from a real estate or investment sale on your tax return?
-Taxation Solutions, Inc. is standing by to put our 40+ years of experience to work for you.
+Pro Tax Resolution is standing by to put our 40+ years of experience to work for you.
 We can answer your questions and help you avoid common tax problems.
 Call now to get started!